Scalingo/documentation/_posts/ssh/2015-04-04-setup-ssh-windows.md

 You've successfully authenticated on Scalingo, but there is no shell access
 ```

-If it doesn't something has been donw wrong please recheck the different step
+If it doesn't, something has been done wrong please recheck the different step
 of this guide.